 A degree apprenticeship is a job combined with studying for a university degree.
-You'll be working with an employer for most of the time, with your tuition fees paid by the employer and studying for the rest of the time.
-Within Northern Ireland there are a small number of degree level apprenticeships.
+You'll be working with an employer for most of the time, with your tuition fees paid by the employer and studying for the rest of the time at a university.